-Being diagnosed at such a young age, Stavenger recalls how he didn’t know any other way of living and, because of that, never thought much of his "chores" that included getting aerosol treatments and chest physical therapy twice a day.
+Being diagnosed at such a young age, Stavenger recalls how he didn’t know any other way of living.
+Because of that, he never thought much of his “chores” that included getting aerosol treatments and chest physical therapy twice a day.

-"I was relatively healthy as a child," Stavenger said.
-"The most challenging thing I remember as a child related to CF was in fourth grade.
-The class was discussing what we wanted to do when we were older and I said I wanted to go to college.
-One friend - a very supportive friend - wondered why I would 'waste my time', because I wouldn't live much past graduation."
+“I was relatively healthy as a child,” Stavenger says.
+“The most challenging thing I remember as a child related to CF was in fourth grade.
+The class was discussing what we wanted to do when we were older, and I said I wanted to go to college.
+One friend – a very supportive friend – wondered why I would ‘waste my time,’ because I wouldn’t live much past graduation.”

 Unfortunately, during his second year of graduate school, Stavenger fell very ill and needed to be hospitalized.

-"It was the night before Christmas break and I had just finished giving a seminar," Stavenger said.
-"I started coughing and the inside of my chest felt wet.
-I coughed again and a mouthful of blood appeared."
+“It was the night before Christmas break, and I had just finished giving a seminar,” Stavenger says.
+“I started coughing, and the inside of my chest felt wet.
+I coughed again, and a mouthful of blood appeared.”

-Over the next 15 years, though, his health got progressively worse.
+However, over the next 15 years his health got progressively worse.
 Numerous hospital stays and an increase of IV antibiotics were only the start.
 In 2008, Stavenger became quite sick and was hospitalized for several days.
-During his stay, he was told that he would need supplemental oxygen 24-hours a day.
+During his stay, he was told that he would need supplemental oxygen 24 hours a day.

 For two years, Stavenger continued to live his life as he always had, working full time and even traveling.
 His lung function continued to decline, though, and Stavenger was getting sick much more frequently.
 He also struggled with day-to-day activities such as playing with his daughter and his need for oxygen had gone up dramatically.
 Finally, one Saturday morning, things got even worse for Stavenger.